fangwenji/tacas23-wasim/Readme.txt

 ========= Reproduce Results of Case Studies ========= A unified script named run_script.py is used in all experiments.
 The usage of run_script could be inquired by the command: python3 run_script.py -h
+After running the commonds of part 2 (case studies), the results Table 1 will be fully reproduces, which might be slightly different due to distinct experimental environments.
 1. Demo
     Directly run the python scripts, and the results could be seen in the terminal.
+    These will reproduce all the screenshots in Appendix.
     $ cd ~/wasim/demo
     $ python3 run_script.py -s api.py -l ../log/log_demo/ -i 'none'
     $ python3 run_script.py -s abs.py -l ../log/log_demo/ -i 'none'